By Leor Galil

 Even as many major music outlets ignore the new version of emo, or, in the case of Pitchfork, deride it, the fans are still able to discover bands re-inventing an older version of emo for a newer generation.
 It’s something Delehanty saw firsthand when Joie did their first East Coast tour in June.

 “Everywhere we played, we had one or two kids singing along to our stuff,” Delehanty said.
 For a musician who never saw New York City before June, it made for a surreal tour.

 Delehanty’s experience echoes that of the many underground emo musicians around the country.
 They may not grab headlines in Rolling Stone, but they’ve got devoted fans eager to catch a show or buy a record.
 If the fans’ love of the sound is anywhere near as earnest and heartfelt as the songs being produced by today’s underground emo bands, the national scene may be able to remake emo’s image.
 Or, at the very least, release a few more albums in Japan.

-One Response to “The New Emo: It’s back, living underground and thriving in Chicago”
+2 Responses to “The New Emo: It’s back, living underground and thriving in Chicago”

 Leave a Reply